 This article has been updated, but first appeared on our predecessor website, The Dirt Psychology.

 We're about to talk about the equivalent of a psychological ouija board; there's probably a good explanation, but it's creepy as heck.
 Subliminal perception refers to having a message or a stimulus displayed to you too quickly for conscious perception.
 Normally, in the lab we use something like a tachistoscope.

 Now, the effects of subliminal messaging are questionable, at best.
 We've talked before about how it is not nearly as potent as commonly displayed.
 We've also talked about how confusing consciousness and unconscious processing can be.
 However, subliminal information does appear to have some effects on us and when it does work, it's truly puzzling.

 One of the most recognised effects of attraction started out as a subliminal effect

 First of all, lets talk about Rob Zajonc's mere-exposure effect, one of the most well studied and accepted features of social psychology.
 We've spoken before about how familiarity is an essential key to attraction and that by simply being seen more often, one can increase how attractive they are perceived dramatically.
-What we didn't talk about there is that this can take effect even with exposures as short as one millisecond, which is way too short to process (we thought).
-The mere exposure of a weird shape for 1 millisecond makes us prefer it over novel (not seen before) shapes.
+What we didn't talk about there is that this can take effect even with exposures as short as one millisecond, which is way too short to process consciously.
+The mere exposure of a weird shape for 1 millisecond makes us prefer it over previously unseen shapes.

 Subliminal messages can make us comfort eat

-More recently, we've found that by flashing words related to abandonment at people (like 'lonely) for about 4 milliseconds (still short enough that people legitimately don't consciously think anything was flashed, or can't make out what it was), that people would eat more later on from a pile of crackers than people flashed neutral words.
+More recently, we've found that by flashing words related to abandonment at people, like 'lonely', for about 4 milliseconds, which is still short enough that people legitimately don't consciously think anything was flashed, or at least can't make out what it was, will make people eat more later on from a pile of crackers than those flashed neutral words.
 Yep, priming us for abandonment makes us comfort eat, apparently.